countable-web/open-source-corporation/admin/AORS.md

 ## Writing Ops Manual Pages

+This is *draft*.
+Please take these as a rough guide for now, and let me (cvo) know what works and what doesn't.
+You can add sections not documented here.

 An Ops Manual page MUST:
   * be written to help employees achieve our mission and create value for our customers.
   * have a "Purpose" heading which concisely summarizes why the document exists, because we want to ensure the area is important to our mission.
 This SHOULD indicate how we can measure success.